maheshakya/maheshakya.github.io/_posts/2015-10-04-to-bridge-the-gaps.markdown

 ### 2. With external Spark cluster

 WSO2 ML with external Spark cluster allows to bring the maximum efficiency of the machine learning tasks and utilize the resources to reach the highest achievable performance.
 By allocating sufficient resources to the Spark cluster, WSO2 ML can be used to perform predictive analytics with any preferred sizes of datasets without having to worry about performance.
-This setting is recommended for working with very large datasets and processor intensive algorithms.
+This setting is recommended for working with very large datasets and CPU intensive algorithms.

 ### 3. With WSO2 Data Analytics Server as Spark cluster